okd-project/okd-sample-operator/README.md

 A simple quick-start introduction on how to build an operator from scratch

-This project assumes you have somew knowledge of golang and a high level understanding of operators
+This project assumes you have knowledge of golang and at least some level of understanding of operators

 ### What is the Operator SDK?